 The policy of the MCCCD is to provide an educational, employment, and business environment free of sexual violence, unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct or communications constituting sexual harassment as prohibited by state and federal law.
 Incidents of Sexual Misconduct should be reported to the college Title IX Coordinator, as outlined in policy.
-MCCCD will provide on its Title IX and Preventing Sexual Harassment webpage a link to all Title IX anonymously at: https://district.maricopa.edu/consumer-information/reporting.
+MCCCD will provide on its Title IX and Preventing Sexual Harassment webpage a link to all Title IX Coordinators at the MCCCD.
+Reports may be filed anonymously at: https://district.maricopa.edu/consumerinformation/reporting.
 Discrimination against pregnant and parenting students is also prohibited under Title IX.
 For more information regarding pregnancy and parenting status, please visit the webpage Working with Pregnant and Parenting Students.